 - Reduce spherical aberration for enhanced visual performance

 - Increase contrast sensitivity for better image quality

 Individually-Tailored Astigmatism Correction

 Dr. Nemi at Lotus Vision serves Alpharetta and the entire Atlanta, Georgia area performing cutting-edge treatments to correct astigmatism and other vision conditions.
-He is board-certified and fellowship-trained, with a practice focused on cataract surgery, laser vision correction, and comprehensive eye care.
+He is board-certified and fellowship-trained, with a practice focused on laser vision correction, comprehensive eye care, and cataract surgery in Atlanta.
 If you have cataracts and astigmatism affecting your vision, Dr. Nemi can tailor a treatment plan to suit your individual needs.

 The only effective treatment for cataracts is removal.
-With advanced technology available today, Dr. Nemi can remove cataracts, correct astigmatism, and treat presbyopia in a single procedure by placing a specially-designed intraocular lens to replace the natural lens.
+With advanced technology available today cataract surgeon, Dr. Nemi, can remove cataracts, correct astigmatism, and treat presbyopia in a single procedure by placing a specially-designed intraocular lens to replace the natural lens.